-To pitch a ridge tent such as an Icelandic, Stormhaven or Nijer, begin by assembling the poles, and lay them in position on the ground.
+To pitch a canvas ridge tent such as an Icelandic, Stormhaven or Nijer, begin by assembling the poles, and lay them in position on the ground.
 Often the ridge poles are a lighter shade of green than the uprights.
-From the ends of the ridge, insert 4 large pegs, in each case walking three steps from the end of the pole then three steps to the side.
+From the ends of the ridge, insert 4 large pegs at the four corners, in each case by walking three steps forward from the end of the pole then three steps to the side.
 These will be the 4 main guy (or 'dolly guy') pegs.

-Lay out the canvas, and insert the ridge pole, through the loops at the ridge if the tent has them.
+Lay out the canvas, and insert the ridge pole, through the loops along the ridge if the tent has them.
 Then insert the upright poles - there may be two or three of these depending on the tent.
 If there are three, then one will have a shorter spike - it will be the middle pole.
-The two end poles have longer spikes, which go through the ride pole and then through grometted holes in the canvas.
+The two end poles have longer spikes, which go through the hole in the ridge pole and then through grometted holes in the canvas.

-Once all the side guys are in, then add in the brailing pegs.
+Once all the side guys are in place, then add in the brailing pegs.
 Where other pegs are put in at an angle, they are put in vertically.
 If the loops are a little loose, you can twist them once or twice before hooking them onto the peg.
-Tuck the sod cloth in, ready for ground sheets to be put on top.
+Tuck the sod cloth inwards, ready for ground sheets to be put on top of it.
 Then check that the poles are all quite straight.

 To fasten the tent door, take the topmost loop across and through the eyelet, then draw it straight down.
-Draw the next loop through the eyelet, through the last loop, and then draw it straight down.
+Draw the next loop through the eyelet, through the last loop which is hanging down, and then draw it straight down.
 At the bottom of the door there will either be a toggle and small loop, or a short string.
 The advantage is that to undo, once the bottom toggle is undone, you can draw one finger up the door and the loops will undo easily.

 Each morning, unless weather forbids, you will seek to air the tent.
 First, 'loop up' the tent - underneath the roof eaves on the outside of the tent are small loops.
 Lift up the bottom edge of the tent, and slip the wooden button or the knot of the brailing rope through this loop, continue doing this all the way round.
 This will lift the 'sod cloth' off the ground and let it dry.
-Once the sod cloth is fully dry, slip the buttons or knots out of the loops and let the walls back down, then go inside the tent and tightly roll up the sides.
+Only once the sod cloth is fully dry, slip the buttons or knots out of the loops and let the walls back down, then go inside the tent and tightly roll up the sides of the tent inwards.
 You will find that inside the tent there are strings which line up with the loops on the outside.
-If the walls are rolled up tightly, you will be able to slip the strings through the loops and tie them off, the doors will tie back in the same way, leaving your tent with just it's apex roof.
-For this reason, ridge tents of this sort are ideal in high summer due to the excellent ventilation.
+If the walls are rolled up tightly, you will be able to slip the strings through the loops and tie them off, the tent doors will tie back in the same way, leaving your tent with just it's apex roof.
+For this reason, ridge tents of this sort are ideal in high summer, with excellent ventilation.

 Pitching a Lightweight Tent

 Most modern lightweight tents have fibreglass poles, and are erected in a broadly similar way.
-There two varieties are those which pitch inner-first, and those which pitch outer first.
+There two varieties are those which pitch inner-first, and those which pitch outer first, like the one pictured.
 We'll start with an 'inner first' tent.

 Unpack the tent, and find the poles for the tent, then assemble these.
 Check for signs of colour coding.
-Generally, there will be two long poles, each of which runs diagonally to support the roof, along with shorter poles for doorways which are usually coloured differently, the colour matching that of the fabric.
+Generally, there will be two long poles, each of which runs diagonally to support the roof, perhaps also a shorter pole for the doorway (usually coloured differently, the colour matching that of the fabric).

-If your tent has a 'footprint' then lay it out.
+If your tent has a 'footprint' groundsheet then lay it out.
 Then find the inner of the tent and lay it out where you want the tent to be, checking to ensure you have the door facing the direction you wish it to end up being.
 Insert one of the poles through the diagonal sleeve or row of loops, leaving the end of the pole clear of the tent at either end.
 Then repeat with the other pole running diagonally in the other direction.
 In each corner of the tent there will be a metal 'key' - a spike on a ring.
 Insert the key into one end of the nearest pole.
 Or a canvas strap with grometted holes, and a 'spike' on the end of the pole which fits into the holes.
 Then gradually bend the pole upwards in a curve until the key at the other end of the pole can also be inserted/the end of the pole fitted snugly into the grometted hole.
 This will give the tent it's shape.
 Next open up the flysheet (outer) of the tent.
-Drape it over the tent, there will usually be coloured panels to match the line of the poles so that there will be a seam along each pole.
-If there are any poles to insert in the flysheet (such as a doorway) insert them now, as before.
+Drape it over the tent, there will usually be coloured panels to match the line of the poles so that there will be a seam running along each pole.
+If there are any poles to insert directly in the flysheet (such as a doorway) insert them now, as before.
 Then peg out the fabric round it's edges, making sure that it is pitched far enough out from the inner tent that it does not touch it at any point.
 At this point, undo any side guys, and peg these in position to give extra stability.

 If your tent pitches outer-first, then construct the poles, lay out the flysheet and work out which pole goes where.
 Insert the poles through their loops, leaving the ends of the poles sticking out of the fabric.
-At the end of each sleeve will be a 'key' - a ring of metal with a spike.
-This spike is inserted into one end of the pole.
+At the end of each sleeve will be a 'key' - a ring of metal with a spike - this spike is inserted into one end of the pole.
 Or a canvas strip with grometted holes, which the spike on the end of the pole fits snugly into.
 The pole is then gently bent into a curved shape, until the key at the opposite end can be inserted, or the pole spike fits the grometted hole.
 These curved poles give the tent it's shape.
 Now position your tent where you want it to be, paying attention to where the doors are positioned.
-Peg out the edges, stretching the tent so that the fabric is taut.
-Once all the edges are pegged out, next peg out the guys, to ensure the frame is secured.
+Peg out the edges, stretching the tent fabric so that it is taut.
+Once all the edges are pegged out, next unfasten and peg out the guys, to ensure the frame is secured.
 If you have a 'footprint' groundsheet, insert it next and peg it down so it does not stick out beyond the tent fabric at any point.
 Then upack the 'inner' compartment.
-On the tent there will be loops, and on the compartment there will be toggles, the top middle one will be colour coded.
+On the inside of the tent there will be loops, and on the compartment there will be toggles, the top middle one will be colour coded.
 Insert it first, then insert the remaining toggles down to the back corners of the tent first.
 If there are loops for pegging down the back corners of the sleeping compartment, do so now - or if there are hooks to attach to the loops at the bottom of the tent pole, attach these.
 Once this has been done, you can then start fastening the toggles down the two front edges of the sleeping compartment to the sides of the tent; once this has been done lay out the groundsheet flat in the porch area of your tent.